aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 If `enableCloudFront` is `Yes`

 - `CloudFrontConsole` : CloudFront console URL link.
 Some adjustment of your CloudFront distribution settings may be required.
-- `CloudFrontURL` : CloudFront distribution URL link, e.g. https://d111111abcdef8.cloudfront.net
+- `CloudFrontUrl` : CloudFront distribution URL link, e.g. <https://d111111abcdef8.cloudfront.net>

 The following are available as [CloudFormation Exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html)